dpogorzelski/speedrun/README.md

 # Speedrun

-Speedrun is a small utility to exectue commands remotely at scale
+Speedrun is a cloud first command execution utility

 ## Installation